 - a prospectus showing the value of the fund interests as at the end of any calendar semester.

 Investments are valued in accordance with criteria set out by the Bank of Italy.
 The annual financial statements must be audited.
-Common fund terms generally impose shorter delivery terms for these documents and require managers to provide investors with quarterly reports prepared in accordance with the International Private Equity and Venture Capital Investor Reporting Guidelines issued by the IPEV Board including a valuation of the portfolio at fair value.
+Common fund terms generally impose shorter delivery terms for these documents and require managers to provide investors with quarterly reports prepared in accordance with the International Private Equity and Venture Capital Investor Reporting Guidelines issued by the IPEV Board, including a valuation of the portfolio at fair value.

 A full-scope SGR must notify Consob of its intention to market a fund in Italy indicating whether the fund is also expected to be marketed to professional investors in other EU Member States under the AIFMD.
 The notification must enclose the governing documents of the fund, the offering document and other documentation as indicated in Annex III or IV of the AIFMD, as applicable.
 Marketing activities can commence after Consob, having verified that the documentation complies with the AIFMD and its implementing provisions, issues a no-objection letter.
 This process takes some 30 days to complete.
 Sub-threshold managers are not required to go through this process to market their funds in Italy but do not benefit from the AIFMD passport provisions.
-Managers of EuVECA funds may market their funds in all EU Member States to professional investors and retail investors that commit to investing a minimum of €100,000 under the provisions of Regulation (UE) No. 345/2013, as amended.
+Managers of EuVECA funds may market their funds in all EU Member States to professional investors and retail investors that commit to investing a minimum of €100,000 under the provisions of the EuVECA Regulation, as amended.

-When seeking commitments to a fund, the manager must provide potential investors with the prescribed pre-contractual information, the offering document and (if fund interests are also offered to retail investors) the KID (see Section II.iii, above).
-Before accepting subscription agreements the manager must also comply with other requirements including making appropriateness checks under the MiFID provisions and carrying out customer due diligence procedures under anti-money laundering and counter terrorist legislation.
+When seeking commitments to a fund, the manager must provide potential investors with the prescribed pre-contractual information, the offering document and (if fund interests are also offered to retail investors) the KID (see Section II.iii).
+Before accepting subscription agreements the manager must also comply with other requirements, including making appropriateness checks under the MiFID provisions and carrying out customer due diligence procedures under anti-money laundering and counter terrorist legislation.
 Special regulatory provisions apply when fund interests are offered to retail investors in Italy outside the principal or branch offices of the manager or of a licensed placement agent.
 These offerings must be carried out acting through licensed tied agents.
 Also, retail investors must be given the right to withdraw from their subscription agreements without paying any indemnity during a seven-day delay from the date of execution.
 Any breach of these provisions would make the agreements null and void.

 Placement agents are frequently engaged by managers when marketing funds to non-Italian potential investors.
 Placement agents are instead rarely involved in a purely domestic fundraising.